skunal3318/mppi_tracker/README.md

 ## Overview

-This replaces a reference Pure Pursuit controller with an MPPI implementation written from scratch.
+This replaces a reference Pure Pursuit controller with an MPPI implementation.
 The main design choice: path-tracking and obstacle avoidance are both terms in one cost function, not two separate behaviors.
 There's no "avoiding" mode and no "resuming" mode.
-Every control cycle scores about 500 sampled trajectories against a single combined score, and the detour-and-rejoin behavior comes out of that scoring on its own.
+Every control cycle scores about 500 sampled trajectories against a single combined score and the detour and rejoin behavior comes out of that scoring on its own.

 | Component | What it does |
 |---|---|
 | `record_path` | Logs `(x, y)` from `/odom` to CSV at 0.1m spacing |
 | `mppi_tracker` | Loads the CSV, drives the robot along it, avoids obstacles using live 360° LiDAR |

+---

 ## Quick Start